blueimp/passphrase/README.md

 The updated word list module can then be used in a new build.

 ## Build
+*Please note:*
+If [dep](https://github.com/golang/dep) is installed, dependencies are installed with a defined version into the `vendor` directory, else their latest version is installed via `go get`.

 To build both the CLI and the AWS Lambda function binary, run [Make](https://en.wikipedia.org/wiki/Make_\(software\)) in the repository: